carloskiki/rfcs/text/3759-cargo-supported-targets.md

 ```
 This could compile if `target_os = "macos"` was a subset of `target_family = "unix"`.

-Specifically two extra relations can be defined:
+Specifically, two extra relations can be defined:
 - `cfg(target_os = "windows")` ⊆ `cfg(target_family = "windows")`.
 - `cfg(target_os = <unix-os>)` ⊆ `cfg(target_family = "unix")`, where `<unix-os>` is any of
     `["freebsd", "linux", "netbsd", "redox", "illumos", "fuchsia", "emscripten", "android", "ios", "macos", "solaris"]`.